laytenter/Insider-London/_posts/2014-11-07-october-on-the-insider-london-blog.md

 ---
+title: October on the Insider London blog
+date: '2014-11-07 09:30:42'
+categories:
+- blog
+- East London
+- Kings Cross regeneration
+- London Street Art &amp; Graffiti
+- London Underground/Tube
+- Other
+- Retail Store Design
 id: 23118
-title: October on the Insider London blog
-date: 2014-11-07T09:30:42+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=23118
-permalink: /october-on-the-insider-london-blog/
+permalink: "/october-on-the-insider-london-blog/"
 s4_url2s:
 -
 s4_image2s:
 -
 s4_ctitle:
 -
 s4_cdes:
 -
-categories:
-  - blog
-  - East London
-  - Kings Cross regeneration
-  - 'London Street Art &amp; Graffiti'
-  - London Underground/Tube
-  - Other
-  - Retail Store Design
+slug: october-on-the-insider-london-blog
+tags: []

 ---
 You may have remember remembered the 5th of November, but what did you miss on the Insider London blog over October?
 No gunpowder, treason and plot around these parts, but we do have <a href="http://www.insider-london.co.uk/2014/10/13/sherlock-homes-the-great-detective/" target="_blank">Sherlock Holmes</a>, <a href="http://www.insider-london.co.uk/2014/10/17/the-next-generation-of-london-underground-trains/" target="_blank">tube trains</a> and <a href="http://www.insider-london.co.uk/2014/10/10/shuttlecock-and-a-new-pop-up-dining-experience/" target="_blank">Shuttlecock pop-ups</a>.
 Read on to find out how we really marked the month with a bang&#8230;